wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ---

-6.&emsp;Evolution is a process in which you seem to proceed from one degree to the next.
+6. Evolution is a process in which you seem to proceed from one degree to the next.
 ²You correct your previous missteps by stepping forward.
 ³This process is actually incomprehensible in temporal terms, because you return as you go forward.
 ⁴The Atonement is the device by which you can free yourself from the past as you go ahead.